-This website is current as of Feb 20, 2018.In progress are trials of disease-resistant, cold-hardy grape cultivars grown under no-spray conditions in Eastern Connecticut to determine which cultivars are best suited to Organic cultivation.
+This website is current as of Apr 6, 2018.In progress are trials of disease-resistant, cold-hardy grape cultivars grown under no-spray conditions in Eastern Connecticut to determine which cultivars are best suited for no-spray, or Organic cultivation.

 Grape cultivars of interest are those for jam, juice, table, freezing, storage, and wine.